Template

 false;

-option will prompt all hidden prompts.
+The hidden option will prompt all hidden prompts.
 Hidden prompts are prompts

 that do not get prompted by default.
 You can read more about hidden prompts and